vason4/vason4/README.md

 - 👋 Hi, I’m @vason4
-- 👀 I’m interested in data
+- 👀 I’m interested in insights & development
-- 🌱 I’m currently learning dbt
+- 🌱 I’m currently learning non-technical stuff 😛
-- 💞️ I’m looking to collaborate on all sorts of data analytics engineering.
+- 💞️ I’m looking to create a newer & revolutionary working environment.
-- 📫 How to reach me ...
+- 📫 How to reach me - Slack/ Teams

 <!---
 vason4/vason4 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.